Apprenticeships

 Apprenticeship providers

-Benefits and costs of New Zealand Apprenticeships
+Benefits of New Zealand Apprenticeships

 Benefits of New Zealand Apprenticeships include:

-• you start on the training minimum wage (employers often pay more as you become more skilled)
+- you start on the training minimum wage (employers often pay more as you become more skilled)

-• you gain technical, practical skills and a Level 4 New Zealand Certificate when you complete the apprenticeship, so you're then likely to be paid more and have better work opportunities.
+- you receive a Level 4 New Zealand certificate when you complete the apprenticeship, so you're then likely to be paid more and have better work opportunities.

-• Employment NZ website - information about the training minimum wage
+- Employment NZ website - information about the training minimum wage

 Support with costs of New Zealand Apprenticeships